chrisreylo73/DBprojects/README.md

   ### Software:
   Java and posgreSQL.
 ## Project 3
-This program creates and populates a file-based embedded database, demonstrates relationa mapping between employers and students based on interests.
+This program creates and populates a file-based embedded database, demonstrates relational mapping between employers and students based on interests.
   ### Software:
   python and sqlite3.